It's the Easter Beagle, Charlie Brown: Television

 CBS aired It's the Easter Beagle, Charlie Brown annually during each Easter season from 1974 to 2000.
 The premiere airing of the special in 1974 ranked No. 12 in the Nielsen ratings that week, between the 1965 film The Greatest Story Ever Told and The Bob Newhart Show.

 ABC ran the special annually from 2001 up to April 11, 2006.
 In 2007, the network, without any explanation, did not air the program, but it returned on March 18, 2008, as filler programming against American Idol.
 The TV special was watched by 6.32 million viewers, in fourth place behind Idol, NCIS and The Biggest Loser, and fifth place if Spanish-language Univision is counted.
 ABC refrained from airing the special in 2011 or 2012, but it aired on Easter Sunday 2013 along with Charlie Brown's All-Stars (1966), watched by 2.56 million people, tied for fourth place behind the end of the NCAA Championship Basketball Game between Duke and Louisville and a rerun of The Voice.
 The special aired again with Charlie Brown's All-Stars on Easter Sunday in 2014.
 To date this is the last broadcast airing of the special.

 Apple TV+ has held exclusive rights to the special along with all other Peanuts productions since 2021.
 It was not included among the specials that Apple TV+ must provide for free in short windows surrounding their holidays (or to PBS for free over-the-air airings) and thus it will only be available to subscribers.

 Home media

 It's the Easter Beagle, Charlie Brown was released to DVD twice, first on March 4, 2003 by Paramount Home Entertainment and again on February 19, 2008 on a Remastered Deluxe Edition DVD from Warner Home Video.
 It was also released in the UK by Firefly Entertainment in 2004, with Life Is a Circus, Charlie Brown.

 Earlier home media releases of It's the Easter Beagle, Charlie Brown have, in the past, been available in 1982 on the CED format, on VHS in 1986 and 1988 from Media Home Entertainment and subsidiary Hi-Tops Video, respectively and by Paramount Home Video on March 9, 1994 in a slipcover package and on October 1, 1996 in clamshell packaging.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.